iProov/android/README.md

 You can therefore opt-into the Firebase functionality by adding the `iproov-firebase` module to your build.gradle (see the Installation instructions).

 Please note that adding Firebase support will increase your app size (as it will include the Firebase dependencies) and will also result in poorer performance on low-end devices, since Firebase is more computationally intensive.

-## 🌎 String localization & customization

-> **⬆️ UPGRADING NOTICE:** The SDK no longer ships with localized strings for languages other than English.

-Developers can add their own translations or string overrides to suit.
-For your convenience, the SDK's [strings.xml](https://raw.githubusercontent.com/iProov/android/nextgen/resources/strings.xml) has been copied to the root of this repository.

-> **💠 PRE-RELEASE SOFTWARE:** More information on string customization coming soon.

 ## ❓Help & support